genkikadomatsu/unity3d-face-tracking/README.md

 The package detects the face, eyes, and mouth regions, outlining them with rectangles.
 The rectangles are OpenCvSharp.Rect instances.
 More documentation on [OpenCv](https://opencv.org/) and [OpenCvSharp](https://shimat.github.io/opencvsharp_docs/html/d69c29a1-7fb1-4f78-82e9-79be971c3d03.htm) can be found online.

 ## Limitations
 The package currently only allows for frontal face detection and classification in the form of rectangular regions.
-Sometimes the detected regions can briefly jump to incorrect areas of the video so ensuring consistency between frames is adviced.
+Sometimes the detected regions can briefly jump to incorrect areas of the video so ensuring consistency between frames is advised.

 ## Future and Current Developments
 Work is currently being done to generalize this package to track multiple faces and to provide more precise facial geometry detection.